Home Compare CLNX.MC vs NLY

 Valuation

-On valuation, the gap still runs the same way: Annaly Capital Management, Inc. sits near the top of the group, while Cellnex Telecom, S.A. remains in the weaker half.
+The same broad pattern appears on valuation: Annaly Capital Management, Inc. ranks near the top of the group, while Cellnex Telecom, S.A. stays in the weaker half.

 Profitability — Dominant Gap